Jia053123/CarbonControlRL/README.md

 Modify the design builder file as needed

+Places to insert custom schedule:
+	1. Building -> HVAC tab on top -> Heating -> Operation -> Schedule -> turn on for only weekdays
+	2. HW Loop Setpoint Manager -> Edit Component on right panel -> Schedule -> Setpoint variable schedule

 File -> export -> energy plus -> simulation

 In export options:
 	A lot of options to choose from!
-	In Output tab, Miscellaneous, check EDD/RDD file if needed (slightly slows down the simulation)
+	In Output tab, Miscellaneous, check EDD/RDD file if using EMS (slightly slows down the simulation)

 ==========================================